mikasenghaas/cs502/README.md

-# cs502
+# CS-502

-EPFL Deep Learning in Biomedicine (CS-502), Fall 2023
+Course materials for "Deep Learning in Biomedicine" (CS-502), Fall 2023